As we’ve started working with more personal trainers and fitness brands, an amusing pattern has started to reveal itself.

 - You’ve probably got a tried and tested formula to use as a starting point based on your professional knowledge and experience.

 - You still have to carefully adjust your formula to every client’s needs, taking into account where they are at and making sure it’s right for what they can realistically achieve.

 We like data.
 It shows things are working.
-And if things aren’t working, it tells you that too – so you can fix them.
-Even if you are just adding an extra pushup each week, or taking a few seconds of your 5k time, you should be able to see the progress.
+If things aren’t working, it tells you that too – so you can fix them.
+Even if you’re just adding an extra pushup each week, or taking a few seconds off your 5k time, you should be able to see the progress.

-There is certainly more to life than charts and numbers but they are bloody useful.
+There is certainly more to life than charts and numbers, but they are bloody useful.
 Yes, sometimes numbers don’t give you the full story but that’s were experience comes in.
 Just as bodyweight alone isn’t a true indicator of health or fitness (some heavy people are super strong and lean) marketing data can also be misleading – Facebook likes do not always correlate with sales.
+A good example of solving this is with what we call CRO; keeping a close eye on your website and slowly making improvements.
 Focusing too much on a single metric isn’t healthy, but by measuring as much as you possibly can, you can then step back and look at the bigger picture.

 Explaining why you are doing something a certain way makes all the difference.
 I was really reluctant to follow a lot of the fitness advice I was given, even from really reliable sources, until I fully understood why I should do something that way.
 Both the fitness and marketing industries are full of conflicting advice, technical jargon and promises of sketchy sounding results.
 It’s all a bit overwhelming.

 Admittedly, there isn’t a definitive answer in either areas, the science is a work in progress and all claims should be treated with a healthy scepticism.
 Just as I would expect a coach to explain their methods to a client, we spend time going over why we do things the way we do them.
 It’s not witchcraft, although some of it does get pretty nerd.